 In the U.S., federal laws like Title VII, the Americans with Disabilities Act, and the Equal Pay Act are administered by the Equal Employment Opportunity Commission (EEOC).
 These laws often tie into affirmative action policies, which compel employers to actively create a diverse workforce through specific hiring practices.

-In Ontario, hiring decisions should not be influenced by characteristics protected under the Ontario Human Rights Code (OHRC).
+In Ontario, hiring decisions should not be influenced by characteristics protected under the Ontario Human Rights Code.
 Candidates should be evaluated fairly and equitably, based on their skills, qualifications, experience, and potential for growth, rather than factors such as race, gender, or sexual identity.
 Employers who make decisions influenced by these protected characteristics risk facing claims of discrimination.

 The Hiring Process and Discrimination

-Canadian employers cannot legally ask about a job applicant’s age, marital status, family medical history, or any related medical conditions during an interview.
+Canadian employers cannot legally ask about a job applicant’s age, marital status, family medical history, or medical conditions during an interview.
 These questions could open the door to unconscious bias and potentially lead to employment discrimination.
 Instead, the focus should always be on qualifications, experience, and the ability to fulfill the responsibilities of the job.

 Broader Protections for Job Applicants

-Ontario’s equal employment opportunity laws cover everything from religious practices to gender identity.
-Employers cannot make assumptions or employment decisions based on stereotypes, nor can they penalize candidates for taking time off for family reasons.
+Ontario’s equal employment opportunity protections cover everything from religious practices to gender identity.
+Employers cannot make assumptions or employment decisions based on stereotypes, nor can they penalize candidates for taking time off for protected reasons.
 Whether it’s pregnancy, gender expression, or religious holidays, Ontario law is clear: job applicants are to be considered based on their skills, fit and potential, not on the protected grounds outlined in the Ontario Human Rights Code.

 Protected Characteristics Under Ontario Law